cellplatform/platform-0.2.0/code/spikes/README.md

 - Concepts derived from within `/spikes` are harvested and refactored into `/system` (or other "production quality code" locations).

+---

+**IMPORTANT**
+Unlike all other folders in this repo, the quality of the code in products within "spikes" is not to be considered "systems grade engineering quality" code.
+These are quick, exploratory, experimental, throw-away [sketches](https://en.wikipedia.org/wiki/Bill_Buxton).

 ### Terminology